shantdashjian/dynamic-programming-refresher/README.md

     3. What's the shortest way to make the sum using these number categories?
 4. Construct:
     1. Can you construct this target string by concatenating elements from this array of strings?
+    2. How many way can you construct this target string by concatenating elements from this array of strings?